 How To Apply

-The Cornell Lab of Ornithology offers paid positions to early-career visiting illustrators through the Bartels Science Illustration program.
-Starting in Fall 2019, we are aligning these appointments with Cornell’s academic cycle, with each new illustrator joining the Lab community in the summer and then continuing through the full academic year to the following June or July.
-Each participant works on art and design projects illustrating birds, wildlife, and scientific concepts related to the Cornell Lab of Ornithology’s mission “to interpret and conserve the earth’s biological diversity through research, education, and citizen science focused on birds.”
+The Cornell Lab of Ornithology offers paid positions to visiting early career illustrators through the Bartels Science Illustration program.
+Appointments begin at times aligned with Cornell’s academic cycle.
+Each participant works on various illustration projects depicting birds, wildlife, and scientific concepts related to the Cornell Lab of Ornithology’s mission “to interpret and conserve the earth’s biological diversity through research, education, and citizen science focused on birds.”

 The works created by illustrators in our Bartels program are often featured prominently in the Lab’s award-winning Living Bird magazine (circulation >100,000) and other print publications, scientific publications, websites, and teaching and outreach materials.
 A primary goal of this program is to foster the professional development of the Bartels illustrators by providing them opportunities to refine their skills while expanding their professional portfolio.
 At the same time, the Bartels artists collaborate within a stimulating production environment and immerse themselves in the Cornell Lab’s culture of conservation, outreach, and scientific excellence.
 The works created by Bartels illustrators contribute directly to helping the Cornell Lab inform and inspire our many audiences.

-Bartels illustrators have access to many resources at the Cornell Lab and across Cornell University, including the 2 million study specimens in the co-located Cornell University Museum of Vertebrates; daily contact and artistic partnerships with cutting-edge scientists and researchers; collaborative participation in the Lab’s sophisticated communications, public education, data visualization, and conservation media groups; access to Cornell University’s extensive Library system; and the opportunity to study original art by Louis Agassiz Fuertes, George M. Sutton, Andrew Goldsworthy, Charley Harper, Maya Lin, Jane Kim, James Prosek, the impressive community of former Bartels illustrators, and many others.
+Bartels illustrators have access to many resources at the Cornell Lab and across Cornell University, including the 2 million study specimens in the Cornell University Museum of Vertebrates; project oversight and mentorship through the Lab’s staff biological illustrator/Bartels program coordinator; collaborations with cutting-edge scientists and researchers; participation in the Lab’s sophisticated materials, science communication, public education, and conservation media groups; access to Cornell University’s extensive Library system; and the opportunity to study original art by Louis Agassiz Fuertes, George M. Sutton, Andrew Goldsworthy, Charley Harper, Maya Lin, Jane Kim, James Prosek, the impressive community of former Bartels illustrators, and many others.

-Qualifications: Qualified applicants must meet the minimum qualifications listed below in addition to a portfolio of their work.
-Preference will be given to applicants whose portfolios include ornithological work and who accurately illustrate birds, even if the artist’s style is graphic or abstract.
+Qualifications: Applicants must meet the minimum qualifications listed below in addition to providing a portfolio of their work.
+Preference will be given to applicants whose portfolios accurately depict birds, regardless of artistic medium or personal style.

-- At least two years of college-level education (coursework in biological illustration or related fields is desirable)
+- At least two years of college-level education (coursework in scientific illustration, traditional drawing techniques and other related fields is desirable)

 - “Early career” professional level in biological illustration or a related field

-- Experience and exceptional talent in illustrating, painting, or drawing birds and wildlife
+- Experience and exceptional skill in illustrating, painting, or drawing birds and wildlife

 - A passion for further developing their skills in ornithological art